• Menu

 Cost of living index: 72.5

-Kankakee is a small city located just 60 miles south of Chicago, making it a good option for those who want to live near the Windy City without dealing with the crowds.
-Like other nearby cities, Kankakee sees a mixture of sunshine and precipitation throughout the year; on average, Kankakee residents can expect 38 inches of rain, 25 inches of snow, and 189 sunny days every year.
-The Kankakee River bisects the city, and you’ll find parks (including a park dedicated to your furry friend) and museums along its shore.
-With 43 hospitals in the vicinity, you can explore the town with peace of mind that medical care is never far away.
-Popular Kankakee suburbs include Bourbonnais, Bradley, and Limestone.
+Find the perfect fit for your needs with a small city just 60 miles to the south of Chicago.
+Kanakee is an ideal location for those wanting to be within reach of the Windy City without the hustle and bustle.
+Kankakee sees a mixture of sunshine and precipitation throughout the year; on average, Kankakee residents can expect 38 inches of rain, 25 inches of snow, and 189 sunny days every year.
+The Kankakee River bisects the city, and you will find parks (including a park dedicated to your furry friend) and museums along its shore.

 6. Davenport-Moline